Monzo Review: Should you make the switch?

 Monzo started life in 2016 as a prepaid Mastercard that could be topped up via its app and used to make free withdrawals abroad.
 The brand was founded by Tom Blomfield, Jonas Huckestein, Jason Bates, Paul Rippon and Gary Dolman, who all previously worked at rival Starling Bank.

 It built up a strong following and transformed into a fully-fledged banking brand after getting authorisation from the Financial Conduct Authority (FCA) in 2017 and launching a current account.
-Its prepaid card has since closed, with users upgraded to its current account service.
+Its prepaid card then closed, with users upgraded to its current account service.

-Monzo markets itself as a bank that lives on your smartphone and now has more than six million customers using its debit card to both manage their money and spend around the world.
+Monzo markets itself as a bank that lives on your smartphone and now has more than 8 million customers using its debit card to both manage their money and spend around the world.

 Monzo Features